 If a price increase is due, we will write to you explaining why and showing a calculation of how the increase is calculated.
-We will not impose a surcharge within 20 days of the commencement of your arrangements and where any price increase exceeds 8% of the total price of your package holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), clause 9 below and your right to cancel will apply.
+We will not impose a surcharge within 20 days of the commencement of your arrangements and where any price increase exceeds 8% of the total price of your package holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), clause IF WE CHANGE OR CANCEL YOUR HOLIDAY below and your right to cancel will apply.
 Where any price reduction is due to you because of the decrease in our costs in the categories set out above we will deduct our administrative expenses from any refund owed and will provide proof of any expenses so deducted.

-5. IF YOU CHANGE YOUR BOOKING – If, after our confirmation email has been issued, you want to change any of your holiday arrangements we will do our best to meet your requirements.
-Where amendments are possible any additional costs incurred by NUCO Travel must be paid by you.
+IF YOU CHANGE YOUR BOOKING – If, after our confirmation email has been issued, you want to change any of your holiday arrangements we will do our best to meet your requirements.
+After the balance deadline date all package elements are fixed and booking amendments are only considered on a request basis by emailing us.
+Where amendments are possible any additional costs incurred by us must be paid by you.
 Changes to major elements of your packages such as accommodation or transport may not always be possible and are only considered on a request basis by emailing email@example.com.
-For the purpose of clarity NUCO Travel reserves the right to decline any form of booking amendment after the balance deadline date.
+For the purpose of clarity we reserve the right to decline any form of booking amendment after the balance deadline date.

 Important Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.